 Do you have any advice for working mums on how to progress and succeed?

 Be realistic that you can’t do it all at once, and don’t feel guilty because you can’t.
 Get support from your partner and from other networks.
 For me it was getting more help at home and with my children.
 I can focus at work knowing they are in good hands, but I always try to leave the office at 5pm to get home and put them to bed.
 I couldn’t do that without the support of my boss, but you have to have the confidence to ask for the arrangement you want, and also the infrastructure to then make it work.
 Obviously if there’s an emergency at work, I will stay and miss them, but then that goes both ways - if there’s an emergency at home, I will leave work.
 Having a partner who is supportive of your career goals is also paramount.
 My husband has a busy job as well but is a very hands on father.
 We share a calendar and make sure one of us is always here for the children and to attend their events at school.

 Finally, what is the main thing you’ve seen in any organisation that you think works, from a diversity point of view, or that enables women to progress?

 At FedEx, we believe that our people are our most valuable asset.
 Employees value flexibility and our workplaces have to reflect that.
 And it’s not just to benefit women; men also want to see their families or may need flexible arrangements too.
 Working from home; flexible hours; the ability to take time away when it’s needed; working somewhere else or later that day, and the awareness internally that it’s OK to do so, is vital.
 Having flexibility in the workplace is the key to keeping people motivated.
-Creating an environment that allows people to achieve what they want or need to achieve outside of work makes them better employees.Posted almost 3 years ago
+Creating an environment that allows people to achieve what they want or need to achieve outside of work makes them better employees.Posted about 3 years ago